Friendship Village of South Hills

 Since 2021 · 5 years of data 25 citations 7 complaints 13 inspections 0 waivers

 Inspection Score Info A composite 0–100 score combining this facility's inspections, citations, complaints, and enforcement actions relative to the West Virginia state average.
-See the nursing homes benchmark below for the typical West Virginia score; higher is better.
+The score below shows how many points this facility sits above or below the typical West Virginia nursing home score (the benchmark); higher is better.

-Near the West Virginia average for nursing homes.
+2 points below the West Virginia average for nursing homes (83/100)

 Inspection Scorecard Info This scorecard compares key inspection, citation, and complaint metrics at this facility against the West Virginia state average.
 Metrics rated ≥15% worse than average are highlighted in red; those ≥15% better are highlighted in green.